acecross/coding_challenge/Readme.md

-# Car Parts Perspective Classifier
+# Car Parts Perspective Scorer
 ## Overview

-This repository contains code for training a Convolutional Neural Network (CNN) to classify the perspective of car parts.
-The model is trained to distinguish between different viewpoints (score_hood, score_backdoor_left) perspectives of car parts.
+This repository contains code for training a Convolutional Neural Network (CNN) to score the perspective of car parts.
+The model is trained to score different viewpoints (score_hood, score_backdoor_left) perspectives of car parts.

 ## Dataset